 Continuing with reasoning that three justices would have deferred to a jury, Sotomayor decided that statements that Hoeper could be armed were consistent with what the airlines knew of his status as a Federal Flight Deck Officer.
 Requiring more precise wording could in fact “vitiate the purpose of ATSA immunity; to encourage air carriers and their employees, often in fast-moving situations and with little time to fine-tune their diction, to provide the TSA immediately with information about potential threats.“

 Although Air Wisconsin did not fire Hoeper on the day that they told the TSA he was fired, they intended to do so and actually did so the next day.
 Although not everyone would have concluded that Hoeper was mentally unstable, he had “blown up” in the simulator.
 Even if, as Hoeper apparently believed, he had failed his test because the airlines had personal animosity against him, this belief in and of itself could add to his potentially violent reaction.
 An expert’s testimony that Hoeper did not pose a threat that warranted a report to the TSA was not based on the fact that the TSA was responsible for evaluating all such threats.

-Justice Scalia authored a concurring opinion, joined by justices Clarence Thomas and Elena Kagan, that agreed that the airline should have immunity for any statements that were not materially false, but thought that the jury, rather than the Supreme Court, should have been responsible for deciding such materiality in this case.
+Justice Antonin Scalia authored a concurring opinion, joined by Justices Clarence Thomas and Elena Kagan, that agreed that the airline should have immunity for any statements that were not materially false, but thought that the jury, rather than the Supreme Court, should have been responsible for deciding such materiality in this case.

 John Vile is professor of political science and dean of the Honors College at Middle Tennessee State University.
 He is co-editor of the Encyclopedia of the First Amendment.
 This article was originally published in 2017.Send Feedback on this article